What is the Gospel - A Message About God (Part 1 of 2)

 A God-Centered Gospel

-To understand the gospel, we must begin with God.
-Scripture always points to what it reveals about God.
+The most important concept in any Scripture passage is what it teaches about God.
 John Calvin said you never truly understand who you are until you behold the face of God.

-The Apostle Paul grasps this in Acts 17:22-34, preaching to religious but lost Athenians—not Christians.
+Paul grasps this in Acts 17:22-34, preaching to religious but lost Athenians—essentially atheists for rejecting the one true God.

-Paul does not start with "Jesus died for your sins."
-He begins with God as Creator and Lord of heaven and earth.
-The Creator cannot live in temples made by man or be served by human hands as if He needs anything—He gives life, breath, and everything to all mankind, continually.
+Paul starts with God as Creator and Lord, not "Jesus loves you and died for your sins."
+The Creator cannot live in temples made by man or be served by human hands as if He needs anything.
+Idols like Zeus depend on humans—they must be carried, sustained by prayers, or even thoughts.
+False gods need humanity; the true God gives humanity life, breath, and everything—present tense, ongoing.